petermoorey/petermoorey.github.io/_posts/2025-09-30-dangling-dns.markdown

 - The website `superapp01.websites.cloudprovider.com` is decommissioned, but its DNS record remains.
 - An attacker notices the DNS entry still points to a hosting platform.
 - The attacker creates a new website in their own account, matching the original name `superapp01.websites.cloudprovider.com`.
-- DNS now resolves to the attacker’s infrastructure, but under your organization’s domain.
+- DNS record `superapp.company.com` now resolves to the attacker’s infrastructure, but under your organization’s domain.

 **Consequences:**